 I found a lot of grit and passion in the sound, perfect for my taste.
 It would be a shame to not mention the versatility of this guitar as it was capable of every genre I could throw at it.

-A truly excellent guitar that is priced below its worth in my opinion, top class.
+A truly excellent electric guitar for jazz that is priced below its worth in my opinion, top class.